ramanaptr/backup-postgresql-shell/README.md

 # Script will be running every 1 AM
 0 1 * * * bash /home/your_user_name/backup_postgresql.sh
 ```
-To exit, press "esc" press ":" and "wq"
+To exit, press "ESC" press ":" and "wq"

-2. Verify your cronjob settings (Example for Centos 7)
+3. Verify your cronjob settings (Example for Centos 7)
 ```
 crontab -l
 ```